image of Charles Bridge and Old town Prague at night

 There are few sights as beautiful as the skyline of Prague, its profusion of spires, towers and domes largely unchanged in over 400 years.
 Everywhere you look there is amazing architecture, spanning 800 years from Gothic to Art Nouveau.
 Old Town Square Prague is one of the most beautiful squares in Europe surrounding by atmospheric back streets to explore.

-Below you will find information on some of the best places you can visit in the Czech Republic that are close to Prague.
-Cesky Krumlov is the furthest and most welll known and the hardest to get to by public transport.
+Below you will find information on some of the best places you can visit in the Czech Republic that are close to Prague. Český Krumlov is the best-known, but a 3-hour by public transport.
 We recommend staying overnight but if time doesn’t allow then we recommend you go on a tour.
-Kutna Hora, Melnik, Konipiste and Karlstejn can all be visited by public transport.
+Kutná Hora, Mělník, Konopiště and Karlštejn can all be visited by public transport.

 Yet many more treasures await, including one of the finest Gothic cathedrals in Europe, and a fascinating historic town on the UNESCO World Heritage list.
 It’s a popular destination for day trips from Prague, but deserves more time if you have it.